-The Avispa copper - molybdenum project consists of 17,000 hectares of 100% owned exploration mining concessions located in the Atacama Desert of northern Chile.
+At December 31, 2021 the Avispa copper - molybdenum project consists of 17,000 hectares of 100% owned exploration mining concessions located in the Atacama Desert of northern Chile.
 The project is highly prospective and is situated within the defined north to south trending Palaeocene - Eocene Cu-Mo porphyry belt of northern Chile.
-Avispa is located 40 km west of the Chuquicamata copper mine, the world's largest open pit copper mine, and 40 km north of BHP's Spence Cu-Mo mine and KGHM's Sierra Gorda Cu-Mo mine (Figures 2 & 3).
+Avispa is located 40 km west of the Chuquicamata copper mine, the world's largest open pit copper mine, and 40 km north of BHP's Spence Cu-Mo mine and KGHM's Sierra Gorda Cu-Mo mine (Figures 3).